 Paper-Pencil Unit/Final Exams will be used only if necessary due to technological issues.
-A post-exam review of items missed and the rationale may not be available.
+A post-exam review of items missed and the rationale may not always be available.

 Computer-Based Exams-Students will be allowed to view items missed and rationales, if available, prior to logging out of the exam session.
 Review is incorporated into the testing platform.
 To ensure credit for exam answers, follow computer instructions carefully.
+Due to technical difficulties, the review of items missed and the rationale may not always be available.
+Student should contact Lead Instructor for review within 1 week of the exam.